-What is a THPO?
+What is a Tribal Historic Preservation Officer?

-Inhabiting Our History makes frequent references to Tribal Historic Preservation Officers as key partners in statewide historic preservation work.
-To provide some background, the National Alliance of Tribal Historic Preservation Officers (NATHPO) describes THPOs as "...officially designated by a federallyrecognized Indian tribe to direct a program approved by the National Park Service and the THPO must assume some or all of the functions of State Historic Preservation Officers on Tribal lands.
-This program was made possible by the provisions of Section 101(d) (2) of the National Historic Preservation Act" (http://www.nathpo.org/thpos/what-are-thpos/).
+Imhabítíng Our History makes frequent references to THPOs as key partners in statewide historic preservation work.
+To provide some background, the National Historic Preservation Act (NHPA) (as amended) provides that "An Indian tribe may assume all or any part of the functions of a State Historic Preservation Officer...with respect to tribal land."
+The National Alliance of Tribal Historic Preservation Officers (NATHPO) describes THPOs as "...officially designated by a federally-recognized Indian tribe to direct a program approved by the National Park Service and the THPO must assume some or all of the functions of State Historic Preservation Officers on Tribal lands.
+This program was made possible by the provisions of Section 101(d) (2) of the National Historic Preservation Act."